sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 "Ah.
 Theocracy, huh?
 Fair.
 I tried--"

-"Howevereth, the King of Spades is vanquished."
+"Howevereth, the King of Spades is currently indisposed."
 With a sly smile, he steps aside, allowing you to exit.
 "Therefore, the decision is mineth to make.
 I will allow this of thee."

 Your jaw opens, and you gape at him.
 "That's... putting a lot of trust in me."
 You carefully bow.
 "I'll remember this.
 Thank you."